 A methodical practice, first learned with greasy hands on steel frames, now applied to clean abstractions in cloud architecture.
+This is a story about two kinds of tools, and the single mind that uses them.

 My journey into professional bicycle mechanics began at Bike Pirates, a non-profit co-op in Toronto’s west end, where I learned the fundamentals.
 From there, I transitioned to Urbane Cyclist, a worker co-operative that profoundly shaped my approach to technical work.
 Urbane was more than just a shop; it was a hub for Toronto’s cycling scene, a community held together by shared values and, often, shared roti meals from Gandhi’s during staff meetings and parties.